AshleyF/BriefWasm/Readme.md

 This is a work in progress to generate WebAssembly binaries with Brief.

 The [`.wat` format](http://webassembly.github.io/spec/core/text/index.html) is nice.
 Indeed, Lisp is my second favorite language family.
-First is Forth, of which BriefWasm is a dialect.
+First is Forth, of which Brief is a dialect.

-The BriefWasm code fragment `2 3 + 4 *` replaces:
+The Brief code fragment `2 3 + 4 *` replaces:

 ```
 i32.const 2